HeRAMS-WHO/herams-backend/docs/index.rst

 Logging in
 ----------

 .. note:: New users without an existing account, will have to register before being able to login to the HeRAMS platform.
-To create a user account, follow the instruction `here <#creating-a-user-account>`_.
+To create a user account, follow the instructions `here <#creating-a-user-account>`_.

 1. Open the link `herams.org <https://herams.org>`_ in your browser.
 2. Enter your email address and password in the designated fields.